kylelhk/Pictionary/README.md

   zero-configuration database system.
 It's embedded directly into the application, providing robust data storage capabilities.

+- **Test database**: A small database `app.db` was set up for testing purpose.
+Usernames can be found in the User model and all passwords were set as "Test5505".

 ## Launch

 1. Clone the repository